Hillary Clinton: Political positions

 Using her Senate votes, several organizations have attempted to measure Clinton's place on the political spectrum scientifically.
 National Journal's 2004 study of roll-call votes assigned Clinton a rating of 30 on the political spectrum, relative to the Senate at the time, with a rating of 1 being most liberal and 100 being most conservative.
 National Journal's subsequent rankings placed her as the 32nd-most liberal senator in 2006 and 16th-most liberal senator in 2007.
 A 2004 analysis by political scientists Joshua D. Clinton of Princeton University and Simon Jackman and Doug Rivers of Stanford University found her likely to be the sixth-to-eighth-most liberal senator.
 The Almanac of American Politics, edited by Michael Barone and Richard E. Cohen, rated her votes from 2003 through 2006 as liberal on economics, social issues, and foreign policy.
 According to FiveThirtyEight's measure of political ideology, "Clinton was one of the most liberal members during her time in the Senate."

+Clinton herself has identified as a New Democrat like her husband.
+In her 1996 book It Takes a Village, Clinton writes: "Most of us would describe ourselves as 'middle of the road'—liberal in some areas, conservative in others, moderate in most, neither exclusively pro- nor anti-government."
+At a campaign event during her 2016 presidential campaign, she confirmed accusations of being "moderate and center", stating "I plead guilty".
+Jeffrey Isaac, writing in Public Seminar, identified Clinton as a "Centrist Liberal".

 Organizations have also attempted to provide more recent assessments of Clinton after she reentered elective politics in 2015.
 Based on her stated positions from the 1990s to the present, On the Issues places her in the "Left Liberal" region on their two-dimensional grid of social and economic ideologies, with a social score of 80 on a scale of zero more-restrictive to 100 less-government stances, with an economic score of ten on a scale of zero more-restrictive to 100 less-government stances.
 Crowdpac, which does a data aggregation of campaign contributions, votes and speeches, gives her a 6.5L rating on a one-dimensional left-right scale from 10L (most liberal) to 10C (most conservative).